Consent-Management-Platform/consent-management-api-cdk/DEVELOPMENT.md

 ### First-time npm project set-up and deployment

+Prerequisite set-up of API service package:
+* In the parent directory that contains the consent-management-api-cdk, check out https://github.com/Consent-Management-Platform/consent-management-api
+* From within the consent-management-api directory, run `./gradlew build` to build the API project.
+* Validate that build/distributions/consent-management-api.zip has been created.
+* Note: This is in order for the ConsentManagementApiStack to locate the API service code to upload to S3.
+Pending investigation into long-term way to automatically build and consume API service code to remove this manual workaround.

+Steps to build and deploy CDK stacks:

 * Run `npm install` to install project dependencies.
 * Run `npm run test` and validate all tests pass.
 * Run `npx cdk synth` to synthesize CloudFormation templates from your local CDK code and validates succeeds.
 * Run `ls cdk.out` and validate that the project's stacks have assets and template JSON files generated in this folder, eg. `ConsentDataStack.template.json`.
 * Run `npx cdk bootstrap` to deploy a CDKToolkit CloudFormation stack to your account with prerequisites to deploying CDK applications, validate succeeds.
-* Run `npx cdk deploy <ENTER_STACK_NAME_HERE>` to deploy a given stack to your dev account, eg. `npx cdk deploy ConsentDataStack`, accept the `Do you wish to deploy these changes?` prompt, and validate deployment succeeds.
+* Run `npx cdk deploy <ENTER_STACK_NAME_HERE>` to deploy a given stack to your dev account.
+Examples below:
+  * `npx cdk deploy ConsentDataStack`
+  * `npx cdk deploy ConsentManagementApiStack`

+### Updating stack snapshots

+This package uses test snapshots to validate in local builds and code reviews that CDK code updates apply the expected changes to CloudFormation templates.

+If you make functional changes to CDK code, builds will fail with an `N snapshot(s) failed.` message along with a diff of what the snapshot changes were.

+If the changes are as you expect, run `npm test -- -u` to update the snapshots.

 ## Useful commands